YanivGabay/cs-lectures-by-yaniv-gabay/README.md

 Contributions are welcome!
 If you have any suggestions for enhancements or additional resources, please feel free to fork this repository and submit a pull request.
 You are more than welcome to look at open issues.

-## Contact Information
+## Questions?

-Should you have any questions or require further information, please do not hesitate to contact Yaniv at yanivga@edu.hac.ac.il.
+If you have any questions or need more information, feel free to reach out to me at <yanivga@edu.hac.ac.il>.

 Thank you for visiting, and happy learning!